META-1-Official/soft-launch-meta1-ui/app/help/en/dex/shorting.md

 ### Margin Call

-The META1 network is capable of margin calling those positions that do not have enough collateral to back their borrowed bitAssets.
+The META1 network is capable of margin calling those positions that do not have enough collateral to back their borrowed METAAssets.
 A margin call will occur any time the highest bid is less than the *call price* and greater than *SQP*.
 The margin position will be forced to sell its collateral anytime the highest